seajoshc/p4adotnet/docs/recipes/pizza.md

 2. Mix Dry Ingredients: In a large bowl, mix together the flour, salt, oregano, and garlic powder (if using).
 3. Combine: Once the yeast mixture is ready, add it along with the olive oil to the flour mixture.
 4. Knead the Dough: On a lightly floured surface, knead the dough for about 10 minutes until it becomes smooth and elastic.
 This step is crucial for developing the gluten, which gives the dough its texture.
-5. Let it Rise: Place the dough in a lightly oiled bowl, cover with a cloth, and let it rise in a warm area for about 1 hour, or until it doubles in size.
+5. Let it Rise: Place the dough in a lightly oiled bowl, cover with a cloth, and let it rise in a warm area for at least 1 hour (2-3 is better if you have the time).
+It should at least double in size from when you placed it in the bowl.
 6. Punch Down & Shape: Once risen, punch down the dough to release air bubbles.
 Divide it into portions if you want smaller pizzas, and shape it into your desired size.
 7. Final Rise: Let the shaped dough rest for an additional 30 minutes.